bleroy/3d-junkyard/Decent1200/readme.md

 The modern versions of Decent keyboards are the best quality keyboards.
 It's a solid design that just feels great.
 In comparison, the vintage versions tend to feel more wobbly and are generally of lower quality.
 They are also more difficult to build, which is why I stopped producing them myself.
 I want to keep the quality of the assembled keyboards I build as high as possible.

-The modern version also has a slightly modified layout with a large return keys, and relocated control keys around the shorter space bar.
-Caps is relocated to where it is on a modern keyboard, above left shift (that's where Atari originally placed the control key, now left of space).
+The modern version also has a slightly modified layout with a large return key, and relocated control keys around the shorter space bar.
+Caps is relocated to where it is on a PC keyboard, above left shift (that's where Atari originally placed the control key).

 If you absolutely want to keep the look and layout of your keyboard as close to the original as possible, you can use vintage caps (scavenged from the computer you're modifying or bought new old stock or used), but be aware of the quality difference.
 The result is visually indistinguishable from the original, if it wasn't for the backlighting, and does feel much better than the original, but is significantly less nice than the modern version...
 You'll also have to build it yourself since I no longer ship assembled vintage versions.
 See building instructions below to get a feel of the build difficulty.

 ### Switches

 Switches are largely a matter of taste.
-The Decent 1200 PCB can be mounted with either MX-compatible switches or with Kailh Choc v1 switches.
+The Decent 1200 PCB can be mounted with any MX-compatible switch.
+Version 3, which is the last one to support vintage, can be mounted with MX-compatible or Kailh Choc v1 switches.

 It's your choice of caps that determines what type of switch to use: